Out of Order Fish From Sweden

 What's that?
 Someone did?
 They did indeed, and having obtained a can I am here to tell you all about Out of Order Fish From Sweden from Maryland's Rar Brewery.
 Rar has a whole line of Out of Order sours, and though this is the first of them I have tried, it certainly will not be the last.

 The lingonberries are key here, and they are what puts the Swedish in Swedish Fish.
-If you’ve been to Ikea and ordered upa plate of Swedish meatballs, well, they are served with a dollop of lingonberry jam on the side.
+If you've been to Ikea and ordered up a plate of Swedish meatballs, well, they are served with a dollop of lingonberry jam on the side.
 Here, we get a double dose of them, both in the candy and straight up in the brew.

 Out of Order Fish From Sweden pours to a murky, pinkish red color with a medium fluffy head and a nose of tart sour berry fruit.
 The beer has a slushy, Slurpee-like chunky appearance.
 Taking a sip, it's thick in mouthfeel sliding luxuriantly over the tongue.
 There's red berry lingonberry and strawberry and citrus fruit, and Swedish fish gummy candy notes, too.
 The beer finishes very tart and sour and very refreshing.
 It's a tad Sweet but the sour balances that at the last.